 The Weddell Sea

 The lesser-visited and much wilder eastern side of the Antarctic Peninsula is lapped by the Weddell Sea, home to the remote South Sandwich Islands and the most accessible (yet still very elusive) Emperor Penguin rookery in the world.
 Other than here, the only place to see a colony of Emperors is around the South Pole so do note that ‘most accessible’ is still a very relative term.
 Only a few hardy expedition ships make the trek to the Weddell Sea every year, all aiming to reach the rare penguin colony on Snow Hill Island by helicopter.

 This rates as one of the hardest challenges in Antarctica as given the remoteness and isolation, flying conditions have to be absolutely perfect.
 If you manage to bag this bad boy, however, you can consider your Antarctica dream more than realised.

 This is the magic of Antarctica.

 At Chimu Adventures, we love nothing more than showcasing this most magical icy kingdom with adventurous souls in search of a meaningful, immersive and rewarding nature-based experience.
 Sound like you?
-See our extensive collection of Antarctica Cruises and contact one of our polar specialists to know more.
+See our extensive Antarctica Travel Guide or contact one of our polar specialists to know more.